tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ### Supporting multiple protocols

 This design has no impact on application layer protocol negotiation.
-It only affects connection routing, server certificate selection, and client certificate verification.
+It may affect connection routing, server certificate selection, and client certificate verification.
 Thus, it is compatible with multiple protocols.